hzhreal/HTOS/TUTORIAL.md

 //

+**store_accountid**: Store your account ID in the database.
+Use this if obtaining your account ID with username does not work.
+**Parameter**:
+- account_id, your account ID in hexadecimal format

+//

 **info keyset**: Display the max the maximum keyset the hoster's console can mount/unmount and the firmware version associated

 //